BarkleyRhoat/nested-objects-additional-practice-1/README.md

 ## ✅ How to complete the project

+- Fork this repo.
+- Create a new branch and clone it to your computer.
 - Open `streamingLibrary.js` (this file contains the data)
 - Open `challenges.js` (this file is where you’ll write your solutions)
 - For each challenge, write a function or script that **logs the answer** to the console